-The final goal is not to enjoy the beauty of the code we will be able to generate (and I can assure you will do it a lot), that is a secondary effect that only developers could appreciate.
+The final goal is not to enjoy the beauty of the code we will be able to generate (and I can assure you will do it a lot).
+That is a secondary effect that only developers could appreciate.
 The real goal is to be able to add value to the organization in the fastest and sustainable way.
 I said the 'fastest' way.
-And yes, that is the fastest, real and objective way.
-Any other rushing shortcut we could take is a lie, literally a technical suicide.
+Yes, that is the fastest, real and objective way.
+Any other rushing shortcut we could take is a lie, a technical suicide.
 I fully agree with the following sentence from Robert C. Martin:

 In other words, the goal is to develop an embedded solution that can evolve to accommodate new requirements easily, without the apparition of defects, which, additionally, must be able to be ported to different platforms with minimum to none effort.

-I put all this process on practice during the development of the Kata I use on my “Descaling Embedded Systems” course, in which TDD, SOLID, several Design Patterns (template method, observer, factories, strategy…) as well as Clean Architecture are applied into C code aimed to run under a tiny 8 bits bare-metal microcontroller.
+I put all this process on practice during the development of the practical example we use on my 'Unembedding' Embedded Systems course, in which TDD, SOLID, several Design Patterns (template method, observer, factories, strategy…) as well as Clean Architecture are applied into C code aimed to run under a tiny 8 bits bare-metal microcontroller.
 In the example, the underlying hardware, including the microcontroller itself, become simple plugins to the high level Entities, that is, to the modules where the long term business logic reside.
 Any future system (PCB, embedded PC, microcontroller…) whiling to execute those high level Entities must implement the abstract interfaces defined by them.

-That vital goal is reached as the end result of well-crafted (embedded) software, something that, as I tried to explain some lines above, it is barely impossible to reach without following the proper development process and technical practices.
+We reached that vital goal as the end result of well-crafted (embedded) software.
+It is barely impossible to reach without following the proper development process and technical practices.

 So, while no better approach is found to reach that ambitious goal, I have nothing else left to say than long live to Test-Driven Development!